srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 He is obviously happy about it(Why wouldn't he be? :P) and said he would rather be obsessed about something that has good value.

-He said it makes customers happy to have ornaments and he said, "Son, it is what the whole world is going after".(Wisdom i guess!!)
+He said it makes customers happy to have ornaments and that's good enough metric.

 **Conclusion:**

-Hope you had fun reading it, pretty sure you can find someone you know that would love to talk about their work and you can make them see it in a way they haven't had before.
+Hope you had fun reading it, pretty sure you can find someone you know that would love to talk about their work and you can make them see it in a way they haven't before.
 Writing this made me learn things about my dad that i wouldn't have known otherwise.

 I also hope this article makes him realise his work is as challenging as an office job that he always thought he wanted to do.